Almaty Nightlife: Best Bars, Clubs & Live Music

 - What is the dress code for Almaty nightclubs?

-- Premium clubs in Almaty (ABR, ICON) enforce dress codes strictly: closed-toe shoes, no sportswear, and collared shirts recommended for men.
+- Mainstream Almaty clubs can enforce dress codes strictly: closed-toe shoes, no sportswear, and collared shirts recommended for men.
 Women should avoid trainers and very casual outfits.
-Underground and mid-range venues are more relaxed — clean jeans and decent shoes are fine.
+Bar-club venues are usually more relaxed, but clean jeans and decent shoes are still safer.
 Cocktail bars and rooftop venues expect smart casual.
 When in doubt, dress up rather than down.

 - What are the best nights to go out in Almaty?